NKavindya/Lex-Yacc/DesignProject/FilesExplanation.md

 #### `codegen.h`
 **Purpose**: Code generation function prototypes
 **What it does**:
-- Declares functions for generating IR, assembly, and machine code
+- Declares functions for generating IR and assembly code
 - Provides interface for code generation from AST

 **Why we need it**: Provides interface for code generation phase.